 red (i.e. pink) flowered colour forms.
 Sterile hybrids with R. ulmifolius are common.

-Note the rather elongated inflorescence with short, stout branches, all covered with dense pubescence and with long, fine declining prickles.
+Note the rather elongated inflorescence with nearly straight rachis and short, stout branches, all covered with dense pubescence and with long, fine, declining prickles.
+Panicle leaflets are greyish-green felted below.

 Leaves are relatively soft and thick in texture due to the presence of short hairs above and a layer of whitish or grey felting below.
 The terminal leaflet is a little longer than wide, but can be almost round in shape, and has a short triangular apex.